berkmancenter/netclerk/laapi.md

 Before submitting request data to us, you will have to sign into NetClerk and request an API key.
 If you cannot sign into NetClerk, please email help@netclerk.thenetnomitor.org.

-All POSTs to /requests will have the Content-Type multipart/form-data.
+POSTs to /requests should have the Content-Type multipart/form-data if you are able to send page_complete or page_warc.
+If not, the POST request should have the Content-Type application/vnd.api+json.
 The following attributes are required when submitting a successful test of a web page:

 * url
 * request_ip